 Frame and cover fixing shall be as specification and our D.I. cover & frame Fixing Method Statement.

 - Blinding concrete Grade SRC 25

-For setting out, site engineer will be ensured that specific area/location is handed over to proceed with concrete operations at site.
-Survey will be carried out for marking of coordinates & levels.
+For setting out, the site engineer will be ensured that a specific area/location is handed over to proceed with concrete operations at the site.
+The survey will be carried out for marking of coordinates & levels.

-Using GPS based from Total Stations instrument, mark each manhole construction coordinates of the concrete element or structure using permanent markers as shown in approved drawing lay-out.
+Using GPS based on the Total Stations instrument, mark each manhole construction coordinates of the concrete element or structure using permanent markers as shown in the approved drawing lay-out.

 For blinding concrete, a blinding concrete of (SRC C20/25) as per approved design mix and thickness and as indicated on approved drawings will be placed over the final excavated level as per approved drawing locations.
 Blinding concrete will be protected with approved waterproofing primer and membrane as per approved material.
-Application will be according to manufacturer’s recommendation.
+The application will be according to the manufacturer’s recommendation.

-Blinding is then placed, spread with shovels and rakes levelled/compacted by tamping with aluminum straight edge bars, the top of the blinding concrete will be steel float finished to provide a suitable surface for torch applied membrane.
+Blinding is then placed, spread with shovels, and rakes leveled/compacted by tamping with aluminum straight edge bars, the top of the blinding concrete will be steel float finished to provide a suitable surface for torch-applied membrane.
 Curing is carried out by water ponding or curing agents, covered with hessian cloth.

 Prior to waterproofing activities, the contractor will ensure that the concrete element has completed the curing period as stipulated in under method statement of cast in-situ concrete.